 All parents must apply to enter the Reception Class in September after the child's fourth birthday.
 Although most children start school at this age the School Admissions Code provides some flexibility for parents who feel their child is not ready to start school in September following their fourth birthday.
 However, all children must start school when they have reached compulsory school age5 after their fifth birthday.
-The options and procedures for deferring or delaying admission are summarised below.
+The options and procedures for Deferred /part time/summer born delayed admission are summarised below.